 A good tip if you have a baby: if you see your little treasure will be sleeping upon my arrival, I recommend you put them on the clothes you’ll want them to wear for the photoshoot before they fall asleep.
 That way, you don’t have to disrupt their sleep for the session.

-“HOW DO WE PREPARE FOR THE PHOTOSHOOT?”
+“HOW DO WE PREPARE FOR A FAMILY PHOTOSHOOT AT HOME?”

 That’s another of the frequently asked questions I receive from my clients.
 The session will be led by your little ones’ routines and habits.
 Sometimes I get home and baby is being fed, others baby is asleep or playing with mom or dad.
 That’s fine and the more normal everything seems for your little ones, the more relaxed they’ll feel about having me there.